psperkins/mystic-tape-deck/wp-content/plugins/feature-a-page-widget/readme.txt

 = Important Note: Image Sizes =

 This plugin creates multiple custom image sizes.
-If you use images that were uploaded to the  media library before you installed this plugin, you may need to use [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) to create the correctly-sized images.
+If you use images that were uploaded to the  media library before you installed this plugin, you may need to use a plugin like [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) to create the correctly-sized images.

 = Customizing the Widget =

 There are multiple ways to modify the widget based on your needs:

-1. Prewritten CSS selectors to help you get started with custom CSS styles
+1. Prewritten CSS selectors in `/css/fpw_starter_styles.css` to help you get started with custom CSS styles in a child theme or the Custom CSS Customizer field
-1. Three default overrideable templates and the ability to create custom templates
+1. Three default overridable templates and the ability to create custom templates
 1. Eight filters to modify most parts of the widget output (Title, Read More, Image sizes, etc.)
 1. Interested in commissioning a custom layout just for your site?
 [Get in touch.](https://mrwweb.com/contact/)